<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 If you have Black cows and want to know if they carry Red or Dun coloring the test will identify Red or Dun.

-CHONDRODYSPLASIA
+CHONDRODYSPLASIA &/or PHA

 Sample Storage for future testing